nkriedner/oop-game-show-app/README.md

-# Word Guessing App using Object Oriented Programming
+# Word Guessing Game (using Object Oriented Programming)

 This project is the fourth task for Teamtreehouse's "Fullstack JavaScript Techdegree".